FREQUENTLY ASKED QUESTIONS

-Demonstrate different AT devices that might be helpful to you.
+- Demonstrate different AT devices that might be helpful to you.

-Assist you in acquiring an AT device that might help you out.
+- Assist you in acquiring an AT device that might help you out.

 Staff at Guam’s System for Assistive Technology (GSAT) can help you identify what assistive technology devices might help you maintain your productivity and independence, and if you have a child with a disability, might help with learning.
 Just call GSAT staff at 735 – 2490 (voice) or 735-2491 and they will discuss possible assistive technology devices that will improve your ability to move around, communicate, learn, cook, and lots more.